tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/Service 管理/多 Service 复用 CLB_intl_en.md

 For a cluster where the CLB sharing feature is enabled, the CLBs created by its Services are configured with the `<serviceUUID>:tke-lb-serviceId` and `<serviceUUID>_<lb_listener_id>:<lb_listener_id>` tags by default.
 Each CLB has its own key and value, so there are many tags.
 You can [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) to request that we disable the CLB sharing feature for this kind of cluster and clear the tags.
 - **For TKE clusters created after Aug.
 17, 2020, the feature of multiple Services sharing the same CLB is disabled by default.**
 For a cluster where the CLB sharing feature is disabled, the CLBs created by its Services are configured with the `tke-lb-serviceuuid:<serviceUUID>` tag by default.
 All Services use the same batch of tag keys, and the number of tag keys can be controlled.
 You can [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) to request that we enable the CLB sharing feature.
-- **If it is an EKS cluster, the CLB sharing is enabled by default.
+- **If it is an TKE Serverless cluster, the CLB sharing is enabled by default.
 Notes:**
 	1. The shared CLB must be manually purchased by the user instead of automatically purchased by EKS.
 	2. The following two annotations must be added to the Service once the CLB is purchased:
 		- service.kubernetes.io/qcloud-share-existed-lb:"true"